Klepac-Ceraj-Lab/lab_docs/handbook.md

 should participate in the Science Center Summer Research Program during the summer before their senior year.
 The Klepac-Ceraj lab welcomes students completing thesis research as well as honors theses in many different disciplines.
+Interested students should talk with their advisor (me) before committing to undertake thesis work and discuss all possible options of doing research in the VKC lab.
+For example, some students decide that they would rather be working on publishing a paper instead of writing a thesis.
 Although the thesis timeline and requirements may vary between academic departments, all thesis students in the Klepac-Ceraj Lab